yichizhang/yichizhang.github.io/_posts/2014-12-27-swift-not-equal-to.markdown

 I've been programming in Swift today.

-Coming from a C and Objective-C background, I assumed the following code would work:
+Coming from a C/Objective-C background, I assumed the following code would work:

 {% highlight swift %}
 // won't compile